fauzan-2405/Calculator-Using-VHDL/README.md

 # Calculator-Using-VHDL
-This is calculator program calculated and implemented using VHDL
+This is calculator program calculated and implemented using VHDL.
+I'm using Termite app to get input from user and Cyclone FPGA to display output